wp-plugins/formidable/readme.txt

 [Formidable FAQs](http://blog.strategy11.com/formidable-faqs/ "Formidable FAQs")

 == Changelog ==
+= 1.01.04 =
+* Updated in-place edit to work with more characters and function without the save buttons
+* Fixed bug causing several form options to be lost when the form name or description was edited without also clicking update for the whole form
+* Made more user interface modifications
+* PRO: Added dynamic default values for GET/POST variables
+* PRO: Added shortcode for fetching field-wide calculations `[frm-stats id=5 type=(count, total, average, or median)]`
+* PRO: Added icon link to duplicate an individual field
+* PRO: Increased the WPMU efficiency so the templates are only updated if the database version is changed
+* PRO: Added functionality to the 'Data From Entries' field to use another observed 'Data From Entries' field to join a third form
+* PRO: Fixed admin entry searches to start on first page of results if search was submitted from a higher page

 = 1.01.03 =
 * Fixed bug preventing field options from showing on a newly-added field
 * PRO: Added option to activate Pro sitewide for WPMU